lmns-solutions/arduino-interactive-lessons/communication/handpose-serial.md

 #### Add in and initialize ml5's HandPose

 The ml5 library generally aims to create consistency across their APIs.
-Thus, the ml5 HandPose API should feel familiar if you followed our previous [PoseNet lesson](ml5js-serial.md).
+Thus, the ml5 HandPose API should feel familiar if you followed our previous {% include tlink.html id='communication-ml5js-serial' text='PoseNet lesson' %}.
 Similar to [PoseNet](https://learn.ml5js.org/#/reference/posenet), the `ml5.handpose` constructor takes in three optional arguments `video`, `options`, and `callback` (indicated by the `?` prefix):

 {% highlight JavaScript %}
 const handpose = ml5.handpose(?video, ?options, ?callback);